 |Washington, DC||v. +1.202.420.3100||f. +1.202.420.2201|

-Deborah Greenspan is a leading adviser on mass claims strategy and resolution.
+Deborah Greenspan is a leading advisor on mass claims strategy and resolution.
 Her practice focuses on class actions, mass claims, dispute resolution, insurance recovery, and mass tort bankruptcy.
-She has extensive experience in mass products liability matters, analysis of damages and future liability exposure, alternative dispute resolution (“ADR”), claims evaluation and dispute analysis, settlement distribution design and implementation, claims management, and risk analysis.
+She has extensive experience in mass products liability matters, analysis of damages and future liability exposure, alternative dispute resolution (“ADR”), claims evaluation and dispute analysis, settlement distribution design and implementation, claims management and risk analysis.

 Ms. Greenspan has been appointed by judges and government institutions to serve as a Special Master both to analyze specific matters and to design and implement complex resolution programs to address thousands of personal injury claims.
 She served as the court-appointed Special Master responsible for developing and implementing a settlement program to distribute funds to over 100,000 Vietnam veterans.
 She served as the Deputy Special Master for the September 11th Victim Compensation Fund of 2001, and she was responsible for conceiving the policies and for facilitating the distribution of over $9 billion to victims of the September 11 attacks.

-Ms. Greenspan represents and advises companies on strategic options and efficient resolution of pending, or minimizing the risk of potential future, mass claims.
-She advises clients on the analysis and management of risk, on options and procedures for limiting exposure, on development and design of resolution options, and on securing assets and insurance.
+Ms. Greenspan represents and advises companies on strategic options and efficient resolution of pending or minimizing the risk of potential future mass claims.
+She advises clients on the analysis and management of risk, on options and procedures for limiting exposure, on development and design of resolution options, and on securing assets/insurance.